 Does my coat of arms scroll show my personal heraldry?

 The coat of arms scroll displays the earliest coat of arms relating to a bearer of the name.
 Often, this goes back many hundreds of years.
 You will therefore probably see other coats of arms when searching internet images, and these are most likely from later time periods.

 Our dedicated team of researchers have been investigating coats of arms for more than 40 years.
 So, the coat of arms shown at the top of your print is a replica of that heraldry.
 It is not specific to you as an individual, but rather an item of artwork with historical reference to your own surname.
 To find out more, check out our blog ‘Does my family name have a coat of arms’.
 It is packed with useful information and links on how to go about petitioning for your own coat of arms.

-If you are keen to find out more about how we research your surname, then we also have a blog article here which will explain in more detail.
+If you are keen to find out more about how we research your surname, then we also have a blog article which will explain it in more detail.

 What about the wording on the coat of arms scroll?

 Each coat of arms scroll has around 1500 words of information about your chosen surname.
 This starts with information about where the name is derived from.
 For example, it could of geographical origin, occupational, descriptive or patronymic – handed down from father to child.
 (For example, ‘Johnson’).
-To learn more about the types of surname and their hidden meanings, read here.
+Learn more about the types of surname and their hidden meanings.